How to Pitch to Film Investors

 - Prepare for the curve balls

 Our Film Investor Tip Sheet includes practical tips, real world examples and proven fundraising language for every point above.
-You can never be too prepared when making your pitch to film investors.
+You can never be too prepared when making your pitch and document to potential investors.

 How to Pitch to Film Investors Basics